liuyangly25/traffic_sign_classifier/writeup.md

 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+I used the LeNet architect at first without dropout.
+But the validation acurracy is not good.
+It was around 0.87.
+So, a dropout is added to the architecture with keep_prob = 0.5.
+Dropout actually prevent overfitting,it randomly drops the unit in my fully connection layers.
+This gives me a much better accurracy, that is ~0.95.
+The reason why keep_prob = 0.5 is that half units drops yield better validation accuracy.
+With keep_prob = 0.4, the accurary increased slowly when epoches interates, it need more epoches.
+With keep_prob = 0.6, the accurary increased faster when epoches interates, but finally accuracy is same as keep_prob = 0.5.
+So keep_prob = 0.5 is chosen for the final value.

 If a well known architecture was chosen:
 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+N/A

 ###Test a Model on New Images